246th Rifle Division: Battle for Ratibor

 At about this time the 246th returned to 15th Rifle Corps.
-During March 19-20 60th Army's forces, while supporting 59th Army's efforts to destroy the Oppeln grouping, prepared to fulfil its earlier mission of defeating the German Ratibor grouping prior to reaching the line of the Opava River.
+During March 19–20 60th Army's forces, while supporting 59th Army's efforts to destroy the Oppeln grouping, prepared to fulfil its earlier mission of defeating the German Ratibor grouping prior to reaching the line of the Opava River.
 For this purpose it was reinforced with the 5th Guards Mechanized Corps and the 17th Breakthrough Artillery Division.
 28th Corps was to launch the main attack in conjunction with units of 5th Guards Mechanized and 31st Tank Corps to capture Leobschutz and Biskau by the end of the first day, while 15th Corps committed only a single right-flank division while the remaining divisions would attack on the second day southward toward Ratibor.
 The Army faced four German infantry divisions, a panzergrenadier division battle group, nine independent infantry battalions and a tank battalion, for a total of 130 tanks and assault guns.

 At 0850 hours on March 22, following an artillery preparation, the Army's right-flank forces began their offensive.
 The German forces put up stubborn resistance with fire and counterattacks by small groups of infantry and tanks.
-On the first day the Soviet forces advanced no more than 8km.
+On the first day the Soviet forces advanced no more than 8 km.
 The next day elements of the 8th and 17th Panzer Divisions were committed, considerably reducing the Soviet advantage in armor.
 A total of 11 counterattacks were launched, each by up to a battalion of infantry and up to 15 tanks or self-propelled guns.
 The intensity of these counterstrokes held 15th Corps in check, even with its entire strength committed, and this continued into March 24.
-By this time the defense had been penetrated to a maximum depth of 15km and Leobschutz had been taken.
+By this time the defense had been penetrated to a maximum depth of 15 km and Leobschutz had been taken.